-This is a short tutorial with javascript multidimensional arrays with examples In this tutorials, You will learn the following things
+convert camelCase string to/from hyphens This is a short tutorial with javascript multidimensional arrays with examples In these tutorials, You will learn the following things

-- Adding an element start, middle, ending of a multidimensional array
+• Adding an element start, middle, and ending of a multidimensional array

-- Remove an element start, middle, ending of a multidimensional array
+• Remove an element start, middle, and ending of a multidimensional array

-Javascript has no multi-dimensional arrays syntax inbuilt.
+Javascript has no multi-dimensional array syntax inbuilt.
 But you can create an array of arrays. where each array element is an array of values.

 How to create a one-dimensional array in javascript

-We can create a one dimensional arrays with array literal syntax
+We can create one-dimensional array with an array literal syntax

 How to create a multidimensional array in Javascript?